 3. For shop-fabricated perimeter edge metal systems:

 a.
-Secure the horizontal flange and vertical face of the inner clip/continuous cleat with ring shank coated nails 12-inches o.c., max.
-Decrease fastener spacing to 6-inches o.c., max. within 10-feet of a building corner.
+Secure the horizontal flange and vertical face of the inner clip/continuous cleat with ring shank coated nails 12-inches on center, max.
+Decrease fastener spacing to 6-inches on center, max. within 10-feet of a building corner.

 b.
 Place the outer fascia/gravel stop piece.
 Hook the fascia to the underlying continuous cleat.
-Secure the flange with nails 3-inches o.c. in two staggered rows as indicated on the drawings.
+Secure the flange with nails 3-inches on center in two staggered rows as indicated on the drawings.

 B. Parapet edge cap metal flashing system: